 Can rhinoplasty be performed at any age?

 Rhinoplasty should not be performed on younger patients until their nose has finished growing.
-The nose tends to be finished growing around the age of 14 for girls and a bit later for boys.
+The nose tends to be finished growing around age 16 for both boys and girls.

 What will take place during a consultation for rhinoplasty?

 During a consultation for rhinoplasty, your nose will be thoroughly examined and your medical history taken.
 Dr. Sherris will examine both the inside and outside of the nose to make sure he addresses both cosmetic and functional concerns completely at surgery.
 The doctor will discuss your goals, your options, and all details of the surgery.

 What type of facility is rhinoplasty performed in?

 The rhinoplasty surgery can be performed in an outpatient surgery center, or as an outpatient at a hospital.

 What type of anesthesia will I receive for my rhinoplasty procedure?